Skip to main content

 What the EU Decision Means for Enterprises

-1. Regulators are watching closely.
-Compliance is no longer optional or aspirational.
+• EU regulators are watching closely.
+Compliance is no longer optional.

-This case reinforces the growing need for tools that both integrate with Microsoft 365 and ensure sovereign, end-to-end secure communication.
+This decision underscores the growing demand for tools that not only integrate with Microsoft 365 but also deliver sovereign, end-to-end secure communication.

 Why Businesses Need a Complementary Secure Communication Layer